Prag8855/aab/content/guides/work-visa.md

 - **or** you have a [job seeker visa](/glossary/Job%20seeker%20visa)[^41]
 - **or** you have a [[National Visa]].
 You just need to [convert it to a work visa](#convert-your-national-visa-into-a-work-visa).

-If you can't apply in Germany, you must [apply in your country](#how-to-apply-in-your-country).
+If you can't apply in Germany, you must [apply in your home country](#how-to-apply-in-your-country).

 Usually, you can't work while you wait for your work visa.[^35] You might wait a few months with no income.
-It's cheaper and safer if you [apply in your country](#how-to-apply-in-your-country), then come to Germany when you are allowed to work.
+It's cheaper and safer if you [apply in your home country](#how-to-apply-in-your-country), then come to Germany when you are allowed to work.

 **Need help?** An [immigration lawyer](/guides/english-speaking-lawyers-berlin) or a [relocation consultant](/guides/relocation-agency-in-berlin) can take care of everything.
 It costs 500 to 2,000€.[^45] Your employer might pay for it, or hire someone to help you.